 and kept in the family”

 We are generally stunned at reading the detached tone with which Duncan McKenzie writes of the buying and selling of human beings.
 He may as well have been talking about horses or cattle.
 Fathoming such inhumanity to man requires a look at the environment and philosophy slaveholders embraced in the nineteenth century.
 Especially for the recent Scottish immigrants, it was a decidedly European view based in colonialism.
 Many justified colonial pursuits by rooting them in the cause of spreading Christianity to pagan people.
 Where foreign cultures appeared more primitive and less technologically advanced, it was easy to justify “lording it over them,” especially if doing so was going to increase one’s own wealth and position.
 This is nothing new in our world past or present.
-It is called racism and has no moral justification.
+It is called racism or caste and has no moral justification.
 By the Nineteenth Century, as industrialization took hold worldwide, a more enlightened view of slavery and the slave trade began to emerge.
 England led the world in ending its trans-Atlantic slave trade from Africa and abolishing slavery – albeit slavery was most prevalent in her colonies, so it was perhaps more easily accomplished.
 However, at the same time the emerging textile industry required more and more cotton to meet its market.
 This demanding crop had been once grown in manageable amounts on small farms before the age of colonialism, but the amounts needed for increased production in textile mills required an enormous labor force.
 It was simply easier and perhaps more profitable to continue slavery than it was to convert to a system of paid labor, especially in the United States, where newly opened and fertile land suitable for growing labor intensive crops was increasing the demand for labor.

 If enslaving another human being is immoral, and you are doing it, you have to find a philosophy to justify your behavior.
 An easy and common justification was that some human beings, by pseudo-scientific observation, were incapable of functioning on their own in more technologically advanced and “civilized” societies.
 Therefore, it was more humane and Christian to keep them productively employed than it was to set them free to be overwhelmed in the act of thinking and behaving on their own recognizance.
 At the same time, the fear of retribution from their own labor force was growing among slaveowners.The bottom line, however, is that a slaveholder might not as easily build a fortune so fast or so sure if a paid labor source were required.
 Surely, not every person who was forced to work in the fields would, if given the choice, choose to do so.